Split-n-Chain: Privacy-Preserving Multi-Node Split Learning with Blockchain-Based Auditability: Performance Evaluation

-We divide training into batches of size 512 and we train the neural network for 5 epochs.
-Each epoch consists of 118 iterations (since there are a total of 60000 training samples and each iteration takes 512 samples, each epoch needs 118 iterations in order to consider all training samples).
-Figure~\ref{fig:training_loss_local_system} shows the training loss trend in different scenarios: (1) without any split, (2) split using two intermediate nodes and (3) split using three intermediate nodes.
 The training loss function trend is almost the same for these scenarios.
 Thus, there is no impact of network split on training loss and accuracy.
 Table \ref{table:local_machine_result} shows the training loss, validation loss, training time and bootstrapping time for \textsf{Split-n-Chain} with two and three intermediate nodes.
 We observe that the split does not affect the training and validation loss.
 However, the training time for the neural network with three intermediate nodes is more than that with two intermediate nodes.
 This is due to the network delay introduced by one additional intermediate node.
 The bootstrapping time for the neural network with three nodes is more than that with two nodes due to the time spent by the additional node to solve its PoW problems.